c. 1865 William Tilton style 3

 Rotation

 Tilton licensed his designs to other manufacturers as well—most famously to John C. Haynes & Co. of Boston.
-A Haynes & Co. catalogue from the 1870s shows seven Tilton models, from “No. 0” to “No. 6,” priced from $25 to $65, with a No. 3 (like the Tilton in this collection) costing $45, about the same price as a Martin model 2-20 or 1-21 from the same period.
+A Haynes & Co. catalogue from the 1870s shows seven Tilton models, from “No. 0” to “No. 6,” priced from $25 to $65, with a No. 3 (the Tilton in this collection) costing $45, about the same price as a Martin model 2-20 or 1-21 from the same period.

 Tilton’s tailpiece proudly displays an engraving of the silver medal he was awarded by the “American Institute of the City of New York for the Encouragement of Science and Invention” for his improvement to the guitar.
 Tilton offered to apply his tailpiece system to any guitar sent to his workshop.
 The resulting testimonials were numerous and impressive.
 Many prominent guitar dealers and teachers from all over the world had their guitars—Martins included—modified to much acclaim.